 UNHEALTHY DEVELOPMENTS

 Most people consider that industrial development is destroying the quality of our lives.
-This development leads to some bad manners on people’ s everyday lifes.
-The first aspect to be discussed is ‘ addiction of technologies’.
+This development leads to some bad effects on people’ s everyday lifes.
+The first aspect to be discussed is ‘ addiction to technologies’.
 As an example, industrial development causes addiction of technologies.
-Many people waste their time with the internet and social network , so this affects on people’ s relationships and their communications.
+Many people waste their time with the internet and social network , so this affects people’ s relationships and their communication.
 However, living without technology is exactly impossible and unthinkable.
 In that, technology has an indispensable feature.
-For example, electronic devices make it easy our works.
+For example, electronic devices make our works easier.

-A further aspect to be considered is the automobile of exhaust air and the effect of factory chimney on people’ s lifes.
-This damages on people’s health.
-Foul air and miasma badly influence on the quality of our lives.
-And so, this results in cancer and fatal illness.
-On the other hand, industries are essential thing for our every field of lifes.
+A further aspect to be considered is the exhausts of automobile and the effect of factory chimneys on people’ s lifes.
+This damages n people’s health.
+Foul air and miasma badly influence the quality of our lives.
+And so, this results in cancer and fatal illnesses.
+On the other hand, industries are essential for every field of our lifes.
 Such as, clothing, transportation and food etc..

 As a result, industrial development can not be ignored for us.
-Yet, as we know “ we ‘ re neither the first nor the last victim ” for this unhealthy developments.
+Yet, as we know “ we ‘ re neither the first nor the last victim ” of these unhealthy developments.

 EMİNE TAMTÜRK